JoergBitzer/AudioDevOrga/installReadMe.md

 #### Debugging in VS
 Add in launch.json two debug entries:
     1. one points to the the generated standaloe plugin
-    2. one points to the AudioPluginHost (so you need to find your build in the build a.artefacts directories)
+    2. one points to the AudioPluginHost (so you need to find your build in the build artefacts directories)

 Examples:
 * linux: